joekochevar/old_joekochevar.github.io/README.md

 # joekochevar.github.io
-This is just a test.
+This is the repository for my personal website, available at joekochevar.com